ampl/amplpy/docs/source/quick-start.rst

   """
   # If the AMPL installation directory is not in the system search path:
-  from amplpy import Environment ampl = AMPL(
-      Environment('full path to the AMPL installation directory'))
+  from amplpy import add_to_path add_to_path(r"full path to the AMPL installation directory")

+  # Alternatively, load modules if you are using amplpy.modules:
+  from amplpy import tools
+  tools.modules.load()
   """

   # Interpret the two files